 - Students must complete all developmental courses, DMA 010 through DMA 050 and DRE 096 through DRE 098, if indicated by the college placement test.
-Students must also complete chemistry at the high school level or above with a "C" or higher.
-Students must complete an approved computer course, within the past 5 years, at high school level or above with a "C" or higher. - Students are encouraged to complete general college courses prior to entering the nursing program.
+Students must also complete chemistry at the high school level or above with a "C" or higher. - Students are encouraged to complete general college courses prior to entering the nursing program.
 For all required support courses (general education) within the Nursing curriculum, a minimum of a "C" must be obtained in order to progress through the Nursing program.
 If a nursing student is not successful in a general education support course during the semester of the plan of study, the student may not progress, and that course must be successfully repeated for re-entry.
 NUR courses have a minimum requirement of "B." - Students must have an overall GPA of at least 2.5.
 GPA is not rounded.